onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Reducing or improving bureaucracy through culture, norms, automation & collective intelligence
 ██████████████████████████████████████████████████████████████████

+How much legislature and bureaucracy can be replaced simply by norms, culture, stigma and reputation?
+Humanity operated like that for thousands of years

 > "The best law is no law." - [Beff Jezos](https://twitter.com/BasedBeffJezos/status/1776786713643553234)